Systems-Modeling/SysML-v2-API-Services/README.md

 # SysML v2 API and Services
 Pilot implementation of SysML v2 API and Services using Play framework.
-Uses Kundera for interacting with Cassandra through JPA.
 More details coming soon...

 # Setup
 Configure the following system properties via the command line or specify them as properties within persistence.xml (not recommended)